lekoala/pure-context-menu/readme.md

 ### Built-in styles for Bootstrap

 Easy context menu use default Bootstrap styles so you don't need extra css.
 Otherwise, look at `styles.scss` to see some default styles you can use.
+It can either use dropdown or list groups styles.

 ### Prevent close on click

 By default, clicking on an item will close the menu.
-You can control this with `preventCloseOnClick`
+You can control this with `preventCloseOnClick`.

 ### Determining target